8 Key Customer Service Productivity Metrics

 What metrics of measuring customer service performance do you need to know to enable you to reach consumers with the best results in terms of quality and engagement?
 Read on to find out what 8 factors make the biggest impact and qualify as reliable customer support productivity metrics.

 There is a chance that as a customer, you’ve probably had less than pleasant experiences with the customer support representatives in the past.
-You were either put on hold for too long or had to deal with rude customer agent behavior coupled with a lack of patience.
-In both cases, you’ve likely not given that company a second chance.
+After juggling through the customer support IVR , you were either put on hold for too long or had to deal with rude customer agent behavior coupled with a lack of patience.

 This is a common practice among customers who aren’t satisfied with the received support.
 In fact, after a single negative customer service experience, a whopping 51% of customers won’t come back to that company ever again.

 But there’s more to it — 42% of customers from the same study confessed that they would be willing to post a negative online review about the organization after an unsatisfactory experience.

 As a business owner, you can’t afford to lose your customers because of poor customer service.
 There’s just too much at stake.
 Here’s where tracking the performance of your customer service team can help prevent that from happening.

 Just like KPI helps measure whether an employee is meeting the set objectives, customer service productivity metrics reveal:

 - how satisfied your customers remain after interacting with your customer support team members

 - how effectively you can engage with existing customers